aleksnavratil/polish-for-normal-people/polish_textbook.md

 ### Availability of good textbooks and pedagogy

-In general, most (all?) introductory Polish textbooks are written in a pompous, frilly style, and take themselves very seriously, with great attention paid to correctness and an upright attitude.
-There is a school of thought which says that throwing students into the deep end like this is good for them; this is in my opinion wrong.
-Textbooks in a perfect world should be written in plain language and workmanlike prose, *in the students' native language*, so as to maximize the new-known connection, aka the connection between the (ocean of) genuinely *new* material and the *known* safe-harbor of English.
+In general, most (all?) introductory Polish textbooks are written in a pompous, frilly style, and take themselves very seriously, with an upright attitude and great attention paid to correctness.
+There is a school of thought which says that throwing students into the deep end like this is good for them; in my opinion this is wrong.
+Textbooks in a perfect world should be written in plain language and workmanlike prose, *in the students' native language*, so as to maximize the new-known connection, aka the connection between the (ocean of) genuinely *new* Polish material and the *known* native language.

 Infuriatingly, almost all textbooks of Polish for English speakers have all the directions/metacommentary/exercise-descriptions written in (complicated, advanced) Polish.
 Astoundingly, this is even true for A0 and A1 level books, which have content (in Polish, obviously) like "See Bob run.
 Run, Bob, run," but directions (also in Polish) like "Fill in the appropriately conjugated verb into the lower blanks in the following three exercises; take care to avoid conflating phonetically similar infinitives."